IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled.CLICK HERE for More Details.

 Artwork Considerations and Requirements

 Artists will be asked to create an artwork with imagery and materials of their choosing.
 The imagery does not necessarily need to be racing related.
-This project is meant to showcase the original styles of Indiana artists while welcoming visitors to Indy for the citywide celebration of the 103rd running.
+This project is meant to showcase the original styles of Indiana artists while welcoming visitors to Indy for the citywide celebration of the 104th running through the Brickyard 400.
 Though racing imagery is not a requirement, if you choose to include it, the Arts Council and Indianapolis Motor Speedway will advise artists on how to properly use copyrighted photos and other material with required permissions.

 Completed artwork should adhere to the following standards: